 Most stairlifts have a battery power backup.
 Whether the system has a battery backup or not, it needs to be connected to a power outlet which is what propels the system.
 If the system is not battery-powered, it needs a dedicated circuit to work efficiently.

 It’s simply a seat where the users sit when they are using the stairlift.
 It is fitted with a seatbelt to make sure you’re securely strapped to the seat when the stairlift is moving.
 The seatbelt is one of the many safety features fitted in stairlifts.

 This is a safety feature to keep your feet from hitting the steps as the stairlift moves up the stairs.
 There are switches fitted on the footrest that prompt the stairlift to stop if the footrest hits something for safety.

 This is what drives the chair to move along the track.
 It is usually located at the base of the seat.

 Because of the high motor speeds, a transmission system is required to reduce the speed of the chair and make it safe for use.

 Some stairlifts come with call and send controls which are mounted on the wall near the end of the staircase.
 They come in handy when the staircase is being used by more than one person.
 In some cases, these controls can also be wireless.

-Some stairlifts might not start moving if you have not completed safety checks which include having the foot and armrest in the right position and buckling up.
+Some stairlifts might not start moving if you have not completed safety checks, including having the foot and armrest in the right position and buckling up.
 Once the stairlifts come to an end, it will stop automatically and beep once to notify you it’s safe to alight.
-The stairlift might also start beeping you release the switch midway.
+The stairlift might also start beeping if you release the switch midway.